minprog/cs50x-1718-1819/problems/hangman/hangman.md

 	4. Partition the words in the dictionary into groups by word family.

-	5. Find the most common “word family” in the remaining words, remove all words from the word list that aren't in that family, and report the position of the letters (if any) to the user.
+	5. Find the most common "word family" in the remaining words, remove all words from the word list that aren't in that family, and report the position of the letters (if any) to the user.
 If the word family doesn't contain any copies of the letter, subtract a remaining guess from the user.

-	6. If the player has run out of guesses, pick a word from the word list and display it as the word that the computer initially “chose.”
+	6. If the player has run out of guesses, pick a word from the word list and display it as the word that the computer initially "chose."

 	7. If the player correctly guesses the word, congratulate her.